 1. Professor Roger Buckley

-Professor Christopher Liu gave the full citation for Professor Roger Buckley.
-He explained:
+Mr Christopher Liu gave the full citation for Professor Roger Buckley.

 2. Dr Santosh Honavar

 ‘I give this citation for Dr Santosh Honavar for his outstanding and continued contribution to Ophthalmology, not just in the Indian subcontinent but world-wide.
 Dr Honavar is an internationally acclaimed ophthalmologist working as Director of Ocular Oncology and Ophthalmic Plastic Surgery at Centre for Sight, Hyderabad, India.
 He is also the Director of National Retinoblastoma Foundation and Director of Medical Services for the Centre for Sight group of Hospitals in India.

 Dr Honavar is widely considered the father of ocular oncology of the Indian sub-continent and is credited with establishing adult and paediatric ocular oncology as dedicated sub specialities.
 His efforts have led to improved quality of care for countless eye cancer patients.
 He is best known for his research on retinoblastoma, and this has made significant impact on the diagnosis, management, and outcomes in the Indian sub-continent.
 Santosh has dedicated his life to ocular oncology.’